 When you are formulating your startup business plan and finally reach the point where you have to figure out where the capital is going to come from, it can be a tricky question to deal with.
-When you go the FFF route (Friends, Family and Fools) you may be able to raise a couple hundred thousand dollars – which could fall short of your needs.
+When you go the FFF route (Friends, Family, and Fools) you may be able to raise a couple hundred thousand dollars – which could fall short of your needs.
 If that is the case, you need outside investment, but what kind of outside investment?

 Banks can be difficult to deal with and most venture capitalists have little or no interest in anything under a couple of million dollars.
 The gap between FFF and venture capitalists is filled by angels – angel investors to be precise.
-Angel investors are typically going to put up their own capital in exchange for some form of ownership stake in your venture or convertible debt.
-They typically remain hands off when it comes to operations.
+Angel investors are typically going to put up their own capital in exchange for some form of an ownership stake in your venture or convertible debt.
+They typically remain hands-off when it comes to operations.

-An angel investor takes a tremendous risk when they invest, and as such they expect a significantly higher ROI than most other investors in a shorter time span.
-As such, it pays to at the least strongly consider using a professionally prepared business plan before contacting any prospective angel investors.
+An angel investor takes a tremendous risk when they invest, and as such, they expect a significantly higher ROI than most other investors in a shorter time span.
+As such, it pays to at the least strongly consider using a professionally prepared investor business plan before contacting any prospective angel investors.